BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     // to find out if the broker and account is flat on the symbol, returns true as default if no position let is_flat: bool = strategy.is_flat(&brokerage, &account_1, &candle.symbol.name);

+    // returns the open pnl for the current position, returns 0.0 if there is no position let open_profit: Decimal = strategy.pnl(&brokerage, &account_1, &candle.symbol.name);

+    // returns the booked pnl for the current position, returns 0.0 if there is no position let booked_profit: Decimal = strategy.booked_pnl(&brokerage, &account_1, &candle.symbol.name);
 }
 ```